 SS Arthur M. Anderson: The last ship to have radio contact with the Fitzgerald, the Arthur M. Anderson was traveling the same route on November 10, 1975 and was also almost lost in the storm.
-This freighter still travels the Great Lakes to this day for the Great Lakes Fleet, and can be seen at the Soo Locks several times each shipping season.
+This freighter used to travel Great Lakes for the Great Lakes Fleet, but has been in lay-up at Duluth, Minnesota for a few seasons.

 To this day, many are fascinated by this tragedy due to the fact that no is sure exactly what caused the Fitzgerald to go down.
 Michigan is not the only state that still pays tribute to this great ship.
 The only time each year that the light at Split Rock Lighthouse in Minnesota (a 3 hour drive from Michigan/Wisconsin border) is turned on is on November 10th to honor the Fitzgerald, Great Lakes Brewing Company of Cleveland, Ohio honors the ship with its “Edmund Fitzgerald Porter”, and in Pancake Bay Provincial Park (Ontario, Canada) visitors can hike the Edmund Fitzgerald Lookout Trail to Lake Superior and a view straight out to where the boat sank.